CoCoIns: Consistent Subject Generation via Contrastive Instantiated Concepts: Related Work

-\Paragraph{Subject-Consistent Generation} While subject-driven generation produces new creations featuring the same subjects as references, another line of work focuses on generating a set of images with consistent subjects from a set of prompts.
-The Chosen One~\cite{avrahami2024chosen} iteratively selects a cluster of similar images and finetunes the model using that cluster.
-Consistory~\cite{tewel2024consistory}, JeDi~\cite{jedi}, and StoryDiffusion~\cite{zhou2024storydiffusion} utilize the self-attention features of all samples in a batch.
-However, these approaches are less flexible as they need to access other samples or features when performing new generations.
-1Prompt1Story~\cite{liu2025onepromptonestory} consolidates all prompts into a single lengthy prompt in a specific format, where a single subject description is followed by multiple context settings for that subject.
+\Paragraph{Subject-Consistent Generation} While subject-driven generation produces new generations featuring the same subjects as references, another line of work focuses on generating a set of images with consistent subjects from a set of prompts.
+The Chosen One~\citep{avrahami2024chosen} iteratively selects a cluster of similar images and fine-tunes the model using that cluster.
+Consistory~\citep{tewel2024consistory}, JeDi~\citep{jedi}, and StoryDiffusion~\citep{zhou2024storydiffusion} utilize the self-attention features of all samples in a batch.
+However, these approaches are less flexible as they require access to other samples or features when performing new generations.
+1Prompt1Story~\citep{liu2025onepromptonestory} consolidates all prompts into a single lengthy prompt in a specific format, where multiple context settings for a subject follow a single description of that subject.
 This format limits the expressiveness of the prompts.
-In contrast, we achieve subject consistency with greater flexibility by treating each generation individually while retaining the complete prompts.
+In contrast, we achieve subject consistency with greater flexibility by treating each generation independently while retaining complete prompts.

-\Paragraph{Storytelling} Generating a coherent story~\cite{Li_2019_CVPR} requires maintaining character consistency over time.
-Some approaches~\cite{Rahman_2023_CVPR, Pan_2024_WACV, Liu_2024_CVPR, shen2024boosting, storydalle} access information from previous frames and prompts through cross-attention.
-Others introduce a memory bank~\cite{maharana-etal-2021-improving}, perform auxiliary foreground segmentation~\cite{song2020character}, or use reference characters as input~\cite{gong2023interactive, shen2023storygpt, wang2023autostory}.
-These methods often involve training on storytelling datasets and focus on generating complete stories or continuing them.
+\Paragraph{Storytelling} Generating coherent stories~\citep{Li_2019_CVPR} requires maintaining character consistency over time.
+Some approaches~\citep{Rahman_2023_CVPR, Pan_2024_WACV, Liu_2024_CVPR, shen2024boosting, storydalle} utilize cross-attention to access information from previous frames and prompts.
+Others introduce a memory bank~\citep{maharana-etal-2021-improving}, perform auxiliary foreground segmentation~\citep{song2020character}, or generate particular reference characters~\citep{gong2023interactive, shen2023storygpt, wang2023autostory}.
+These methods often involve training on storytelling datasets and focus on generating complete stories or continuing existing ones.
 Our approach emphasizes equipping existing generative models with the ability to maintain subject consistency.